MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/adgroupcriterionaction.md

 ---
-title: AdGroupCriterionAction Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AdGroupCriterionAction Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the action to apply to a BiddableAdGroupCriterion or [NegativeAdGroupCriterion](../campaign-management-service/negativeadgroupcriterion.md), specifically one that contains a [ProductPartition](../campaign-management-service/productpartition.md).
 ---
-# AdGroupCriterionAction Data Object
+# AdGroupCriterionAction Data Object - Campaign Management
 Defines the action to apply to a [BiddableAdGroupCriterion](../campaign-management-service/biddableadgroupcriterion.md) or [NegativeAdGroupCriterion](../campaign-management-service/negativeadgroupcriterion.md), specifically one that contains a [ProductPartition](../campaign-management-service/productpartition.md).
 You can send a group of [AdGroupCriterionAction](../campaign-management-service/adgroupcriterionaction.md) objects, also known as a product group, to the [ApplyProductPartitionActions](../campaign-management-service/applyproductpartitionactions.md) service operation.

 ## Syntax